numoonchld/numoonchld.github.io/_posts/2019-01-21-heroku-environment-pipeline.md

 _**the `development` remote :**_

-to initialize a *heroku remote* to the pipeline's *development* stage, create a new remote *heroku* app named *tulpa-gen-development* using `heroku create`
+create a new *heroku* app named *tulpa-gen-development* using `heroku create`, and set it's *remote* name as *development* using

     heroku create --remote development tulpa-gen-development

 here:
--  `--remote development` is the new *remote* name
+-  `--remote development` is the new *remote* name specifier
 - `tulpa-gen-development` is the new app to be served at the new remote

 verify new *remote* has been added to repository

     git remote --verbose

-then, add this remote app to the development stage of the pipeline
+then, add this app to the development stage of the pipeline

     heroku pipelines:add tulpa-gen-envs-pipe --app tulpa-gen-development